Matthew Sweet-Blue Sky On Mars (1997)

 Sad To See It Go: No

 The third and final Matthew Sweet sale from last week was the follow-up to 100% Fun entitled Blue Sky On Mars.
-The cover features letting from famed Yes artist Roger Dean, but prog-stylings are nowhere to be found.
+The cover features lettering from famed Yes artist Roger Dean, but prog-stylings are nowhere to be found.
 I guess that's why the buyer bought the first Yes album along with the Sweet CD's.

 Anyway gone are contributions from Lloyd & Quine.
 Ric Menke stays for half the tracks and big box producer Brendan O'Brien imposes his will among the proceedings making that annoying dated late 90's alt-rock-pop production sound that sounds made for the mall.
 Fortunately, Sweet has quality songs as usual so he doesn't muck it up too bad and O'Brien plays on some of the best tracks.